lukasd2/phrmx-components/components/query-text/README.md

 };
 ```

 -   List of all QueryText class properties.
 Refer to Lit Reactive properties for more details about the reactive update cycle [https://lit.dev/docs/components/properties/].
+Also the difference between attributes and properties [https://open-wc.org/guides/knowledge/attributes-and-properties/].

 ```javascript
 this.placeholderText = 'Search for anything...'; // Text placeholder to be shown on the search bar